gagibran/front-end-portifolio/README.md

 # Friday Night Softwares
-## Welcome to the website for my soon-to-be gaming studi0!
+## Welcome to the website for my soon-to-be gaming studio!
 I am currently using it as a portfolio.
 Link: http://fridaynightsoftwares.epizy.com/?i=1.
 Used web server: https://infinityfree.net/.